Skip to main content

 Third, it’s as important as it is to communicate what is changing, it’s also important to say what isn’t changing.

 Fourth, especially when people work in a large organization and undergo large-scale change, employees can feel powerless, as if they have no say in the change.
 Give people as many choices as you can.
 By doing so, you can reduce fear and discomfort and increase the chances of engagement and buy-in.
-This means giving them room to express their concerns, fears, and doubts.
+Marchand says this means giving them room to express their concerns, fears, and doubts.
 Don’t label it as resistance.
 Instead, recognize that it’s normal and healthy to question, even to be skeptical.
 Do we really want them to “get on board” with something they don’t understand?
 That doesn’t make good business sense, does it?
 If you give people support without being dismissive and condescending but instead by being open and reassuring, you will have a greater likelihood of influencing them.

 Fifth, communication (more than you normally would), even if you don’t have all the answers.